BattletechModders/MechResizer/README.md

 Change the size of mechs on a per-chasis basis.
 Always wanted a 200 meter tall Locust?
 Now you can!

 ## Features
-* change the default size of all mechs in game without json modification.
+* change the default size of all mechs in game without vanilla json modification.
 * change the size of any chassis in game

 ## Download